Arpan-Ghosh9298/Ecom-React/README.md

    'https://fakestoreapi.com/products'  for all products 'https://fakestoreapi.com/products/1' for single product
    ```
-10. Add this extension for redux as third argument in legacy_createStore() in store.js file
+10. Add this extension for redux as the third argument in legacy_createStore() in store.js file

    ```
    window.__REDUX_DEVTOOLS_EXTENSION__ && window.__REDUX_DEVTOOLS_EXTENSION__()